Manifold Gaussian Variational Bayes on the Precision Matrix: Manifold Gaussian variational Bayes on the precision matrix

-As discussed in Appendix \ref{app:further_cons}, $\hat{\LB}_t$ is needed for terminating the optimization routine, verifying anomalies in the algorithm works (the LB should actually increase and converge) and comparing EMGVB with MGVB, see Section \ref{sec:experiments}.
+$\hat{\LB}_t\br{\bz}$ is required for terminating the optimization routine (see Section \ref{subsec:stopping_crit}), verifying anomalies in the algorithm (the LB should increase across the iterations and eventually and converge), and comparing MGVBP with MGVB, as in Section \ref{sec:experiments}.